-In writing groups this month, the running theme for the holiday season is not holiday joy, but stress, and most of it is not from our writing, but from NOT writing.
+In writing groups this month, the running theme is stress, and most of it is not from our writing, but from NOT writing.

 We writers tend to be a self-critical bunch at the best of times, but mess with our plans, and things can get ugly.

 Life means stress, and when stress rises, it leads not just to poor writing, but poor health.